Dealer Licensing in Oregon

 Another necessary form is the liability insurance certification form provided by the DMV, which must be completed, signed, and stamped by your insurance company.
 The DMV also accepts an insurance company form furnished by the insurance company as long as it duplicates the DMV form.
 "ACORD" binders or forms are not accepted by the Oregon DMV.
 Dealers must show proof of continuing education (12 hours) and education certificates must be furnished by an approved organization.

 Education certificates must be original, and copies are not accepted.

-Dealer applications take between seven and 10 working days to process, and no dealer business can take place until the application has been approved.
+Dealer applications take about 10 business days to process, and no dealer business can take place until the application has been approved.